-You can enable and disable BLE broadcast by clicking on the led button in the Settings.
-Green means broadcast is on an red off.
-If you don't use an external display or application, we recommand to disable broadcast to spare battery.
+You can enable and disable BLE broadcast by clicking on the LED button in the Settings.
+Green means that broadcasting is on an red off.
+If you don't use an external display or application, we recommand to disable broadcasting to spare battery.

 On Android you can switch off screen as the app runs in background to prevent battery drain.
 On iOS, you need to keep the screen active and the app in foreground.

 Using GPS if you want to switch off screen on Android requires you to grant background location permission on Android.
 This video tutorial shows you how to proceed:

 On Android, workout files are available in the app folder : Phone\Android\data\com.bipr.heartrate.virtualpower